 But today's businesses are much more distributed, mobile and collaborative, and want to take advantage of digital tools such as email, messaging, video, content sharing and other rich media applications.

-Hosted (or cloud) VoIP phone systems have converged voice and data, providing a vast array of business benefits typically at a much lower cost.
+Cloud hosted VoIP phone systems offer converged voice and data, providing a vast array of business benefits typically at a much lower cost.

 Here are 6 ways that hosted VoIP can make your business more productive: